June 1, 2022 to June 30, 2022

 Ride Anytime, Anywhere – Greater Vancouver

-During the month of June 30, you can ride anytime, anywhere to support critical mental health services in Vancouver-Fraser.
-Ride Anytime, Anywhere gives us an opportunity to work together for something good, while being apart.
+During the month of June 30, people rode anytime, anywhere to support critical mental health services in Vancouver-Fraser.
+Together, they raised $54,322 for critical mental health services in Vancouver-Fraser.

 Thank you for riding with us!